dguzenko/newdocs/docs/zooaksubs.md

 ### Step 1.
 Type configuration

 Please add the *Aksubs Level Sync* element to the Type you would like to sync with Levels.
 If you are not familiar with this process please review the [official ZOO docs](http://www.yootheme.com/zoo/documentation/advanced/extend-pre-build-types).
-Additionally you will need to create some fields that will provide the necesary Level information.
+Additionally you will need to create some fields that will provide the necessary Level information.

-You should add the following necesary fields:
+You should add the following necessary fields:

 * **Price** - A text field that will store the Level price.
-The stored value should be formated as 000.00.
-Recommended Element: Text Pro, will allow you to control the charachters limit.
+The stored value should be formatted as 000.00.
+Recommended Element: Text Pro, will allow you to control the characters limit.
 * **Duration** - A text field that will store the Level duration (days).
-Only integrer value is allowed.
-Recommended Element: Text Pro, will allow you to control the charachters input.
+Only integer value is allowed.
+Recommended Element: Text Pro, will allow you to control the characters input.
 * **Image** - An image field that will store the Level Image.
-Even if the Level will not be displayed with Akeeba it is a necesary sync value.
+Even if the Level will not be displayed with Akeeba it is a necessary sync value.
 If you would like the images be recognized by Akeeba Level be sure to store them in images folder.
 Recommended Element: Image.

 Optionally add the following ones:

 * **Description** - A textarea field that will store the Level description.
 Recommended Element: *Textarea*.
 * **Fixed expiration** - A date field that will store the Level fixed expiration date.
-The stored value should be formated as *0000-00-00 00:00:00*.
+The stored value should be formatted as *0000-00-00 00:00:00*.
 Recommended Element: *Date*.
 * **Forever** - A boolean field that will store the Level forever statement value.
 The stored value should be boolean (0 or 1).
 Recommended Element: *Select* or *Radio*.
 * **Sign-up fee** - A text field that will store the Level Sign-up fee.
-The stored value should be formated as *000.00*.
-Recommended Element: *Text Pro*, will allow you to control the charachters limit.
+The stored value should be formatted as *000.00*.
+Recommended Element: *Text Pro*, will allow you to control the characters limit.
 * **Order Text** - A textarea field that will store the text displayed when the User's subscription has been completed successfully.
 Recommended Element: *Textarea*.
 * **Cancel Text** - A textarea field that will store the text displayed when the User's subscription has NOT been completed successfully.
 Recommended Element: *Textarea*.
 * **Forbid renewals** - A boolean field that will store the Level Forbid renewals statement value.
 The stored value should be boolean (0 or 1).
 Recommended Element: *Select* or *Radio*.
 * **Recurring** - A boolean field that will store the Level recurring statement value.
 The stored value should be boolean (0 or 1).
 Recommended Element: *Select* or *Radio*.
 * **First expiration notification** - A text field that will store the Level First expiration notification (days).
-Only integrer value is allowed.
-Recommended Element: *Text Pro*, will allow you to control the charachters input.
+Only integer value is allowed.
+Recommended Element: *Text Pro*, will allow you to control the characters input.
 * **Second expiration notification** - A text field that will store the Level Second expiration notification (days).
-Only integrer value is allowed.
-Recommended Element: *Text Pro*, will allow you to control the charachters input.
+Only integer value is allowed.
+Recommended Element: *Text Pro*, will allow you to control the characters input.

 For more information on Level fields please review the [official Akeeba Subscription docs](https://www.akeebabackup.com/documentation/akeeba-subscriptions/subscription-levels.html).